 Foods containing organosulfur compounds (or, more simply, sulfur) have a pungent aroma and slightly bitter taste.
 Onion, garlic, broccoli, cabbage, cauliflower, kale, turnips, and bok choy are all rich sources of organosulfur compounds.
 These antioxidant-rich phytonutrients reduce inflammation.
 And they bind to and aid in the excretion of heavy metals, boosting the production of POP-detoxifying enzymes.
 Like curcumin, they also defend the body against cancer-causing agents.
 Uniquely, they also protect the liver and reproductive system from toxic invaders.
 Garlic is one of the richest sources of organosulfur compounds.
 Dicing or smashing garlic is the best way to release these compounds.
 However, it’s important to let the garlic sit for ten minutes after slicing and before cooking, as heat may inactive the healthy organosulfur compounds.

 Incorporating these phytonutrients into your diet is a great way to support your body’s natural detoxification systems and to help you live clean in an unclean world.

 From Ocean Robbins, Food Revolution Network CEO:

-Note: If you’re looking for a curcumin supplement, here’s my favorite.
+Note: If you’re looking for a curcumin supplement to assist with natural detoxification, here’s my favorite.
 PuraTHRIVE has developed an outstanding product using a cutting-edge micelle liposomal formulation that increases bioavailability by up to 185 times.
 Their formula also contains ginger oil, vegan DHA fatty acids from algae, and beneficial phospholipids.
 The product is 100% vegan, organic, soy-free, and non-GMO.
 If you use our link, they’ll contribute a portion of the proceeds to the work of the Food Revolution Network.
 Click here to find out more.